netdata/go.d.plugin/modules/dnsmasq/README.md

 This module monitors one or more `Dnsmasq DNS Forwarder` instances, depending on your configuration.

-It collects DNS cache statistics by [reading the response for the following query](https://manpages.debian.org/stretch/dnsmasq-base/dnsmasq.8.en.html#NOTES):
+It collects DNS cache statistics by [reading the response on the following query](https://manpages.debian.org/stretch/dnsmasq-base/dnsmasq.8.en.html#NOTES):

 ```cmd
 ;; opcode: QUERY, status: NOERROR, id: 37862